Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +450

-- Houston's national championship odds (+450) place it best in the country, but according to computer rankings it is only second-best.

-- The Cougars' national championship odds have improved from +900 at the beginning of the season to +450, the 78th-biggest change among all teams.
+- The Cougars were +900 to win the national championship at the start of the season, and have now improved to +450, which is the 78th-biggest change in the country.

-- Houston's chances of winning the national championship, based on its odds, are 18.2%.
+- Based on its moneyline odds, Houston has an 18.2% chance of winning the national championship.

 Northern Kentucky Futures Odds